OWASP/owasp-mastg/docs/index.md

 <img src="https://raw.githubusercontent.com/OWASP/owasp-mastg/master/Document/Images/Other/nowsecure-logo.png" align="right" style="margin: 0em 5em" width="200px;" />
 </a>

-MAS Advocates are industry adopters of the OWASP MASVS and MASTG who have invested a significant and consistent amount of resources to push the project forward by providing consistent high-impact contributions and continuously spreading the word.
+MAS Advocates are key industry adopters of the OWASP MASVS and MASTG who have invested a significant and consistent amount of resources to drive the project forward and ensure its continued success.
+This includes making consistent high-impact contributions and actively promoting the adoption and usage of the project.
 [Learn more](MASTG/Intro/0x02c-Acknowledgements.md).

 <br>